upbound/configuration-observability-oss/README.md

 additional configurations.

 ## Usage
-Run `make e2e` directly to exercise end to end tests for the observability integrations.
-After running the tests, the kind cluster will remain but the tests will clean up the operator namespace and delete the pods in it at the conclusion of the tests by default.
+Run `make cluster` to spin up a cluster with a Crossplane control plane.

-Apply the resource claim as follows to re-create the namespace, Prometheus, Grafana and dependencies for further exploration.
+Apply the resource claim as follows to create the namespace, Prometheus, Grafana and dependencies for exploration.
 Note that the xmetrics configuration examples rely on the CRDs to be installed through the oss composition first.